 Once individuals receive their credit report, they need to review the contents thoroughly for any errors and omissions.
 While credit bureaus do their best to provide exact and up to date information, they are no exception to human error.
 This is where the Fair Credit Reporting Act comes into play.
 The purpose of this act is to ensure that credit reporting agencies provide accurate information on consumer credit histories.
 If consumers do find faulty items within their credit report, and are able to prove the inaccuracies, the Fair Credit Reporting Act can be of great help.
 This is because credit bureaus are required to fix the errors in order to ensure the right information is included for future credit reports which are requested.

-Regardless of whether they are applying for any type of financing, it’s extremely important for individuals to check their credit report every year.
-The information can be obtained online in a quick and convenient manner, and the best part is, it’s free for consumers to obtain once a year.
+Regardless of whether they are applying for any type of financing, its extremely important for individuals to check their credit report every year.
+The information can be obtained online in a quick and convenient manner, and the best part is, its free for consumers to obtain once a year.
 Not only are consumers able to ensure accuracy, but they are also made aware of any discrepancies which may exist.
-This allows them to take the necessary steps to rectify their credit rating before it’s too late.
+This allows them to take the necessary steps to rectify their credit rating before its too late.